Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Conclusion

 There are several directions for extending the present slip-flow theory. \begin{enumerate} \item The influence of the specific shape of a potential function (i.e., $\psid$) has not been investigated in this study.
 Physically realistic potential profiles, such as the LJ type that includes both attractive and repulsive parts, should be investigated.
 It is worth noting that the potential considered in this study [Eq.~\eqref{eq:potential-dim}] is a power-law type.
 When the potential decays more slowly, say $\Psi^\pm \propto |x_1\mp1/2|^{-1}$, a straightforward application of the slip-flow theory may fail (or may be limited) because of the slow decay of the Knudsen-layer solutions.
 In such cases, an asymptotic matching procedure may be required, as in the case of a two-dimensional Knudsen layer (or Knudsen zone) \cite{Taguchi2020}.
-Therefore, the applicability of the present slip-flow theory to more general classes of potentials remains an open question. \item The analysis of other slip and jump coefficients under near-wall potentials [Eqs.~\eqref{eq:KLproblem-decomposed10-maintext} and \eqref{eq:KLproblem-decomposed11-maintext}] is also important.
+Therefore, the applicability of the present slip-flow theory to more general classes of potentials remains an open question. \item The influence of kinetic boundary conditions, which is diffuse reflection here, is considered important.
+It is reported that, in the case of dense fluids, the temperature gradient can induce thermo-osmosis even with a smooth hard wall \cite{Anzini2025}.
+This contrasts with a rarefied-gas case, where the specular reflection (without near-wall potential) does not allow thermo-osmosis [see Eq.~\eqref{eq:specular} and description below it], and therefore, is worth further investigation. \item The analysis of other slip and jump coefficients under near-wall potentials [Eqs.~\eqref{eq:KLproblem-decomposed10-maintext} and \eqref{eq:KLproblem-decomposed11-maintext}] is also important.
 In particular, the shear-slip coefficient has been the subject of longstanding interest and deserves a detailed examination in the context of near-wall interactions. \item The present analysis is limited to planar geometries and any effects from curved surfaces were not included.
 As the Knudsen-layer correction begins at the zeroth order in the Knudsen number, the curvature effect is expected to manifest in the first-order Knudsen-layer corrections when a curved surface is considered.
 Thus, to investigate thermo-osmosis around curved surfaces, including a spherical particle, an extension of the slip-flow theory to curved geometries is required.
 This is particularly relevant for understanding the mechanism of thermophoresis, the motion of suspended particles driven by temperature gradients in fluids (see, e.g., Ref.~\cite{Takata1995a} for gases and Ref.~\cite{Wuerger2010} for liquids). \item The inclusion of long-range inter-molecular interactions and finite-molecular-volume effects is important.
 Assessing the potential and limitations of the framework of the slip-flow theory in describing not only rarefied gases but also more complex fluids will be addressed in future work. \end{enumerate}

 \thefigure{A\arabic{figure}} \thetable{A\arabic{table}}